sseth30/CSCI-1301/Labs/10 - StatCalculator (basic)/StatBasic.md

 ## Program Description

-The program defines a `Stat` class with private instance variables, accessor and mutator methods, and methods to compute properties such as minimum, maximum, mode, and average.
-The class should be implemented according to the UML class diagram provided in the lab instructions.
+The program defines a `Stat` class with private instance variables, accessor and mutator methods, and methods to compute basic statistical properties such as minimum, maximum, mode, and average.
+The program also helps compare data from more than one data set.

 ## Key Features